Mendocino National Forest: Wildfires

 The infamous Rattlesnake Fire occurred here in 1953.
 One Forest Service employee and 14 volunteer firefighters perished.
 The circumstances of the tragedy resulted in major changes in firefighting strategy and training.
 The firefighters are memorialized at the Rattlesnake Fire Memorial overlooking Rattlesnake Canyon.
 Access to it can be found off of Forest Highway 7 on County Road 307/Alder Springs Road.

 The Trough Fire burned almost 25000 acre of the Mendocino National Forest in 2001 including land in the Snow Mountain Wilderness.

 Between late July and early September 2018, the Mendocino Complex Fire burned approximately 284000 acre in the southern portion of the forest, or around one-third of the forest's total area.
 One firefighter was killed by falling debris near Lake Pillsbury on August 13.
 The burned area included the entire Snow Mountain Wilderness.

-Originating as 38 separate fires started by lighting on August 16 and 17, 2020, the August Complex Fire became the largest wildfire in California history.
+Originating as 38 separate fires started by lightning on August 16 and 17, 2020, the August Complex Fire became the largest wildfire in California history.
 The fire was primarily burning through the Mendocino National Forest, and grew to over 1,026,000 acres.